Work Order Management

 - Keep track of every spare part, including important details like purchase date, availability on certain sites, where the part is stored and more.

-- Inform technicians what parts are needed for a particular prepare, and where those parts can be found.
+- Inform technicians what parts are needed for a particular repair, and where those parts can be found.

 Ultimately, this can enable you to manage both reactive and preventive maintenance requests for a comprehensive facility and maintenance management solution.